cangulec/insight/readme.md

 ## Challenge Summary

-This repository is my implementation of the two features of the challange requirements.
+This repository is my implementation of the two features of the Insight Data Engineering coding challenge.

 Feature 1: Clean and extract the text from the raw JSON tweets that come from the Twitter Streaming API, and track the number of tweets that contain unicode.